exoclime/HELIOS-K/README.md

 # Out_< name >.dat #
 It contains nu and K(nu)
-nu are positions of the wavenumber and K is the unsorted opacity function
+nu are positions of the wavenumber and K is the unsorted opacity function When the PFile is used then the files contains also the values of T and P.

 # Out_< name >_bin.dat #
 It contains the y and K(y) per bin